We are searching for

 Vital systems such as the drivetrain and engine have several points of contact to maintain the components for long-term use.
 One of the more unsuspecting problems drivers face is Tire Dry Rot.
 The NHTSA says over 11,000 accidents occur because owners downplay the risks of faulty tires.

-What is Tire Dry Rot?
+What is Dry Rot on Tires?

 • Long-term contamination of abrasive or corrosive chemicals and materials.
 Common home chemicals can include pool treatment chemicals, stored motor oils, and industrial cleaning solutions.